 Rating levels are primarily driven by levels of service.
 That is, a reduction in a level of service means that Council is doing less and, therefore, costs and associated funding requirements (e.g. rates) will decrease.
 An increase in a level of service provided by Council will generally mean an increase in costs and rates required.

-The rates and charges in the Long Term Plan are detailed exclusive of GST.
+The rates and charges are detailed inclusive of GST.

 Setting of Rates

-Each property in the district pays toward the provision of facilities and services for the community by way of rates.
+Each property in the district pays toward the provision of facilities and services for the community through rates.

 All rateable properties pay a Uniform Annual General Charge which is the same amount for all properties.
 They also pay General Rates which are calculated on the capital value of the property.